causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init()
 ```

-Functionality: Constructs an empty [ArrayStack](#class-arraystackt) with an initial capacity of 8.
+Function: Constructs an empty [ArrayStack](#class-arraystackt) with an initial capacity of 8.

 Example: